455 Siskiyou Boulevard

 Volunteers on foot with hand radios

 Please call 541-482-2770 to see if you qualify for a burn permit.
-You need to be located in the City's Wildfire Hazard Zone and burning for wildfire fuels reduction purposes, OR burning State of Oregon listed noxious weeds anywhere within the City limits.
-If you fit either of those two categories, you can schedule a site inspection for your permit.
+You need to be located within the City's Wildfire Hazard Zone and:

-Burning is only allowed between March 1st and the beginning of summer fire season and for two weeks after the end of fire season in the fall.
+Burning is only allowed between March 1st to the beginning of fire season and for two weeks after the end of fire season in the fall.

-If nothing is done to change the structures or property, there is nothing that will be required of you from this ordinance.
-If any of the following changes occur, this ordinance will affect you:
+As a landowner in the WHZ (Wildfire Hazard Zone), if nothing is done to change/modify the structures or the property, there is nothing that will be required of you from this ordinance.
+This ordinance will affect you if any of the following changes occur:

-Unfortunately, there isn’t a roof that is completely “fire proof;” however, with proper assembly of fire-rated materials, homeowners can lessen a fire’s spread and extend the amount of time it takes for a home to ignite.
-The roof is very vulnerable to fire because it is the largest surface area of your home.
+Unfortunately, there is no roof that is completely “fire proof”, however, with proper assembly of fire-rated materials, homeowners can lessen the potential for a fire starting, slow a fire’s spread and extend the amount of time it takes for a home to ignite.
+The roof is very vulnerable to fire because it is the largest exposed surface area of your home.
 The exposed roof can trap embers and easily ignite a home.
 In a fire vulnerable area, use class A or B roofing materials.

 Class A (This is the least combustible roofing material and the highest resistance to fire).